evisions/cdk-training/01-cloudformation-intro/README.md

 ## What is CloudFormation?

-Service that enables you to specify the cloud resources you want, configure them correctly, and now worry about how to provision, migrate, or delete those resources.
+Service that enables you to specify the cloud resources you want, configure them correctly, and not worry about how to provision, migrate, or delete those resources.

 ### Step 1: Deploy template to AWS